How common are grand unified theories?: Results

 \section{Results}

+With the techniques described above, we can assess how common the property of unifiability is among low-dimensional representations of SM-like gauge algebras.
+To this end, we progressively generalize the scope of the SM-like base set.

+\paragraph{Strictly SM-like} To begin with, we consider \emph{strictly SM-like} theories, i.e.\ representations of the SM algebra only.
+If we restrict ourselves to completely chiral representations no larger than the single-generation SM itself (i.e.\ $D_\mathrm{max}=15$), the only anomaly free representations are those given in (\ref{eqn:smallestChiral}) and (\ref{eqn:SMrep}), resulting in the unifiable fraction

+which can also be seen from the green curve at $D_{\rm max} =15$ in Fig.~\ref{fig:ratioPlot}.
+To make statements about the prevalence of any property, we clearly need to broaden the definition of SM-like.

-Fig.~\ref{fig:ratioPlot} shows the ratio $r$ of the number of unifiable representations over the number of all SM-like fermion representations of the SM gauge algebra, depending on the fermion dimension $D \leq D_\mathrm{max}$ and restricted to representations with at most $\tilde{S}\leq 4$ identical irreducible representations under the semi-simple part of the algebra and $U(1)$ charges $|Q|\leq 10$.
-The lowest dimensional unifiable representation appears at $D=15$, and roughly $10^{-3}$ of all consistent chiral representations with $D\leq 15$ are unifiable.
-This ratio drops as $D_\mathrm{max}$ is raised, as the number of consistent theories grows faster than the number of unifiable ones, as can be seen in the left panel of Figure~\ref{fig:numRep}.
+Fig.~\ref{fig:ratioPlot} extends this result and shows the ratio $r$ of the number of completely chiral unifiable representations over the number of all completely chiral SM-like fermion representations of the SM gauge algebra, depending on the fermion dimension $D \leq D_\mathrm{max}$ and restricted to representations with at most $\tilde{S}\leq 4$ identical irreps under the semi-simple part of the algebra and $U(1)$ charges $|Q|\leq 10$.
+Picking for example $D_\mathrm{max}=20$ as arbitrary cut on what is considered to be SM-like, we have (see Fig.~\ref{fig:ratioPlot})